VLSI-EDA/PoC/docs/References/Licenses/MozillaPublicLicense2.0.rst

 1.14.
 "You" (or "Your")
   means an individual or a legal entity exercising rights under this License.
-  For legal entities, “You” includes any entity that controls, is controlled by, or is under common control with You.
-For purposes of this definition, “control” means (a) the power, direct or indirect, to cause the direction or management of such entity, whether by contract or otherwise, or (b) ownership of more than fifty percent (50%) of the outstanding shares or beneficial ownership of such entity.
+  For legal entities, "You" includes any entity that controls, is controlled by, or is under common control with You.
+For purposes of this definition, "control" means (a) the power, direct or indirect, to cause the direction or management of such entity, whether by contract or otherwise, or (b) ownership of more than fifty percent (50%) of the outstanding shares or beneficial ownership of such entity.